The Randy Meisner Band At Universal Amphitheatre, 1978

 The Eagles played four sold-out concerts at The Forum in Inglewood, CA, October 19-22, 1976.
 Get all the details and hear audio from the shows, plus one complete concert.

-Randy made his debut as a solo performer at the Golden Bear in Huntington Beach, CA on August 25th & 26th, 1978.
-A live recording exists from the show.
+Randy made his solo debut at the Golden Bear in Huntington Beach, CA on August 25-26, 1978.
+Listen to a live recording of the show.

 Using private home movie footage, shared exclusively here, we’ll follow Randy Meisner and the Eagles from LA to Oakland where they played Day On The Green on August 3rd, 1976.